History of special relativity

 The history of special relativity consists of many theoretical results and empirical findings obtained by Albert A. Michelson, Hendrik Lorentz, Henri Poincaré and others.
 It culminated in the theory of special relativity proposed by Albert Einstein and subsequent work of Max Planck, Hermann Minkowski and others.

 Introduction

 Although Isaac Newton based his physics on absolute time and space, he also adhered to the principle of relativity of Galileo Galilei restating it precisely for mechanical systems.
-This can be stated as: as far as the laws of mechanics are concerned, all observers in inertial motion are equally privileged, and no preferred state of motion can be attributed to any particular inertial observer.
-However, as to electromagnetic theory and electrodynamics, during the 19th century the wave theory of light as a disturbance of a "light medium" or Luminiferous ether was widely accepted, the theory reaching its most developed form in the work of James Clerk Maxwell.
-According to Maxwell's theory, all optical and electrical phenomena propagate through that medium, which suggested that it should be possible to experimentally determine motion relative to the aether.
+This can be stated: as far as the laws of mechanics are concerned, all observers in inertial motion are equally privileged, and no preferred state of motion can be attributed to any particular inertial observer.
+However, electromagnetic theory and electrodynamics, developed during the 19th century, did not obey Galileo's relativity.
+The wave theory of electromagnetism or light viewed as a disturbance of a "light medium" or luminiferous aether was widely accepted.
+The theory reached its most developed form in the work of James Clerk Maxwell.
+Maxwell thought all optical and electrical phenomena propagate through an aether, making his equations valid only for systems at rest with respect to that aether.
+The concept of this aether was widely discussed and subjected to many unsuccessful efforts experimentally determine motion relative to the aether.